highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 **Make sure you keep the web app URL and the Google Sheet URL private**, since your authorization data will be visible to anyone with access to the sheet!

 # 4. Allow users to "Add Credits" to the Slot Machine
 You'll need to provide your users with a way to accrue slot machine play credits.
-You will do this by adding an Entity Script to two parts of the Slot Machine entity.
+You will do this by adding an [Entity Script](https://docs.highfidelity.com/learn-with-us/all-about-entity-scripts) to the Slot Machine entity.

 First, we need to write the Entity Script.
 This script will do the following:
 * When a user clicks the text OR the border around the text, they will be prompted to pay a specified username (you) 1 HFC with the message "1 Slot Machine Play Credit".

 [Click here](./addCreditsButton.js) to download a pre-made "Add Credits" entity script.
 Follow along with the comments in the code to understand what it's doing!

-Be mindful of the fact that all users who load the Add Credits entities will be individually running this script as if it were a client script.
+Be mindful of the fact that all users who load the Add Credits entities will be individually running this script as if it were an Interface script.

-Next, add the entity script from above to the "Add Credits" text entity AND its parent:
+Next, add the entity script from above to the Slot Machine.
+If you're using the example Slot Machine entity linked in Step 1, we will be adding the entity script to two parts of the entity to make it easier for players to add credits:
 1. Modify the `DESTINATION_USERNAME` variable within `addCreditsButton.js` to match your username.
 2. Upload the `addCreditsButton.js` script to a publicly-accessible location such as S3.
 Copy its URL.
 3. In Interface, use the `CREATE` app to select the "Click Here to Add Credits" text entity on the Slot Machine entity.